berrak/Mock/README.md

 In the `script` folder is the canonical `make-demock.sh` shell script for removing any mock fragments in the released code.
 Ensure that your Arduino installation uses the latest version of `Mock`.

 This script uses various CLI tools, most noticeable [rpl](https://github.com/rrthomas/rpl), that replace text strings in files.
-This tool is most likely installable with your package manager.
+This tool is most likely installable with pythons pip package manager.
 Finally, the script use `grep` to ensure it does not find any mock fragments in the release code.

 Run it with the file name, as the argument, like so.
 ```